 5. Try a paint effect

-Here, the paint effect creates some rustic texture, adding even more warmth to the tone set by the rich wooden dining furniture.
+In this dark grey dining room, the paint effect creates some rustic texture, adding even more warmth to the tone set by the rich wooden dining furniture.
 Craig & Rose special-effect Chalk Wash paints can be applied by sponge, rag or brush.

 6. Add a gallery wall